Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Experiments

 \subsection{Convergence to Gold Standard}

-To assess the ability of different evaluation methods to compare the performance of different LLMs, we plot the average Kendall's $\tau$ against the gold standard as a function of the number of trials $N$ in Fig.~\ref{fig:4_dataset_ranking}, combining results from AIME 2025 (panel a), AIME 2024 (panel b), \hmmt (panel c), and \brumo (panel d).
+To assess the ability of different evaluation methods to compare the performance of different LLMs, we plot the average Kendall's $\tau$ against the gold standard as a function of the number of trials $N$ in \Cref{fig:4_dataset_ranking}, combining results from \aimefive{} (panel a), \aimefour{} (panel b), \hmmt{} (panel c), and \brumo{} (panel d).
 Across all datasets, the \unibayes{N} and \avg{N} curves overlap completely (so we only plot \unibayes{N}) and demonstrate the fastest convergence to high $\tau$ values, indicating robust alignment with the gold standard even in low-sample regimes.
-For \aimefour, \hmmt, and \brumo, \bayes{N} achieves $\tau>0.95$ by $N=10$ and approaches $\tau \sim 1$ at $N \approx 80$, but for \aimefive, it achieves $\tau>0.90$ by $N=10$ and converges to $\tau \sim 0.95$ at $N=80$.
+In all four datasets, \bayes{N} reaches $\tau > 0.90$ by $N = 10$ and approaches $\tau \approx 1$ at $N \approx 80$.
+The only exception is \aimefive, where $\tau > 0.90$ is achieved by $N = 10$, but the curve converges to $\tau \approx 0.95$ at $N = 80$.

-In contrast, Pass@$k$ variants ($k=2,4,8$) and their variations (e.g., naive Pass\^{}$k$, G-Pass@$k_{\tilde\tau}$ with $\tilde\tau=0.5$, mG-Pass@$k$) start with lower Kendall's $\tau$ compared to \bayes{N} and converge more slowly in all datasets except for \aimefive.
-In \aimefour, \hmmt, and \brumo, \bayes{N} converges faster to the gold standard, and all other evaluation methods converge to lower $\tau$ compared to \bayes{N}.
-This confirms our expectations from the simulated biased coins in Section~\ref{sec:gold_standard}.
-However, in AIME 2025, we observe that G-pass@$2_{\tilde\tau = 0.5}$ and G-pass@$4_{\tilde\tau = 0.5}$ converge faster than \bayes{N} but notably to a lower Kendall's $\tau$.
-On the other hand, \bayes{N} converges faster than the rest of the methods and also converges to the highest $\tau$ compared to all methods.
-These results mirror our biased-coin simulations, confirming that the Bayesian approach satisfies our gold standard criteria---low uncertainty, minimal ties, and rapid convergence---across diverse math reasoning benchmarks. \\
+In contrast, \pass{k} variants ($k=2,4,8$) and their variations (e.g., Pass\textasciicircum$k$, G-Pass@$k_{\tilde\tau}$ with $\tilde\tau=0.5$, mG-\pass{k}) start with lower Kendall's $\tau$ compared to \bayes{N} and converge more slowly in all four datasets.
+At every $N$, \bayes{N} consistently shows faster convergence and higher agreement with the gold standard.
+These findings align with our biased-coin simulations in Section~\ref{sec:gold_standard}, demonstrating that the Bayesian method best satisfies the gold-standard criteria---low uncertainty, minimal ties, and rapid convergence---across diverse mathematical reasoning benchmarks.